a-rich/DJ-Tools/docs/how_to_guides/collection_playlists.md

 Let's start by examining the pre-packaged [YAML](https://en.wikipedia.org/wiki/YAML) file [collection_playlists.yaml](https://github.com/a-rich/DJ-Tools/blob/main/djtools/configs/collection_playlists.yaml):
 ![alt text](../images/Rekordbox_playlists_yaml.png "Collection playlists YAML")

 You can ignore the `combiner` part of the YAML for now.
-Although it's similar to the `tags` section, it's covered in a [separate how-to guide](combiner_playlists.md).
+Although it's similar to the `tags` section, it's covered in the [Combine Playlists With Boolean Algebra](combiner_playlists.md) how-to guide.

 The configuration above specifies a set of `name` folders with lists of playlists and / or folders inside of them.
 The leaves of this playlist tree are the actual playlists themselves named after the tag that the playlist will contain tracks for.
 Note that you can reference the same tag multiple times.